-The Supports for Students Fund (SSF) provides flexible funding for school boards to support the learning needs of students, which may include special education, mental health and well-being, language instruction, Indigenous education and Science, Technology, Engineering and Mathematics (STEM) programming.
+The Supports for Students Fund (SSF) provides flexible funding for school boards to support the learning needs of students, which may include special education, mental health and well-being, language instruction, Indigenous education and science, technology, engineering and mathematics (STEM) programming.

-This fund (also known as Investment in System Priorities in some collective agreements) is being continued into 2022-23, and school boards should continue to use this funding for its intended purpose under respective collective agreements for appropriate employee groups.
-Any funding beyond 2022-23 is subject to the upcoming round of central bargaining for groups whose central agreements expire on August 31, 2022.
+This fund (also known as Investment in System Priorities in some former collective agreements) is being continued into 2023-24, and school boards should continue to use this funding for its intended purpose under respective collective agreements for appropriate employee groups.